Chuck E. Weiss

 Charles Edward Weiss (March 18, 1945 – July 20, 2021) was an American songwriter and vocalist.
 A fixture on the Los Angeles scene, Weiss was known for an eclectic mix of blues, beat poetry, and rock and roll.
 His music included strains of every rhythmic style from nursery rhymes to zydeco.

 Early life

 Weiss was born in Denver, Colorado, on March 18, 1945.
 His parents owned a record store (The Record Center, 434 16th Street).
 Through his parents, and by spending time at a local music venue, Ebbetts Field, he met Lightnin' Hopkins.
 Hopkins was impressed with his drum playing and took him on tour, where Weiss had the opportunity to play with Muddy Waters, Howlin' Wolf, Roger Miller, Dr. John, and others.
 Weiss was a disc jockey on alternative rock station KFML-FM-Denver in the early 1970s.

 Music

+Weiss' first credited releases are on Tom Waits records, and the two acts – close friends after meeting when Waits played at the Denver nightclub, Ebbetts Field, where Weiss played in the house band in the early 1970s – would continue to be associated from the rest of Weiss' career.
+Weiss co-wrote Spare Parts 1 on Wait's Nighthawks at the Diner, while being namechecked in another song.
+Chuck was referred to in Tom Waits' song title "Jitterbug Boy (Sharing a Curbstone with Chuck E. Weiss, Robert Marchese, Paul Body and The Mug and Artie)" and in other lyrics from the Small Change album.
+Weiss was the subject of Rickie Lee Jones's hit song "Chuck E.'s In Love", from her 1979 debut album.
+At the time, Jones was linked romantically to Tom Waits.
+All three lived in the Tropicana Motel in Los Angeles, in the middle of a fertile musical scene including Levi and the Rockats, Stray Cats, Black Flag, Frank Zappa and others.